subhan-uf/ResourceSchedulerFrontend/README.md

-# FYPFinal – Advanced Academic Resource Scheduling System (Frontend)
+# Resource Scheduling System – Advanced Academic Resource Scheduling System (Frontend)

 ## Overview

-**FYPFinal** is a feature-rich frontend application for a highly sophisticated academic scheduling system, used by university administration, advisors, and DEOs.
+**Resource Scheduling System** is a feature-rich frontend application for a highly sophisticated academic scheduling system, used by university administration, advisors, and DEOs.
 It provides granular control and visibility over timetabling, batch and course management, preferences, compensatory classes, availability, and user/discipline management.
 **This frontend is tightly integrated with [FYPBackend](https://github.com/subhan-uf/fypbackend), which handles all data, business logic, and scheduling algorithms.**

 ---